 Coach Dirk Dino

 Dirk is life-long swimmer, swimming competitively from the age of 10 through his first year of college, and then several years of triathlons after college.
 He now swims with Teme, as well as coaching part-time at Teme and at a local fitness club.
 Dirk also dedicates several months a year to coaching Special Olympics swimming in Oakland.

 Coach Dave Hussein

-Dave Hussein has been swimming his entire life.
+Dave has been swimming his entire life.
 Starting at seven years old, he was a competitive swimmer until graduating from high school.
-He has developed a multi-faceted career in aquatics that ranges from coaching high school P.E. swimming to managing and supervising pools and even lakes.
+He has developed a multi-faceted career in aquatics that ranges from coaching high school physical education swimming to managing and supervising pools and even lakes.
 An avid open water swimmer, Dave often can be found swimming in the Bay.
 On deck, he engages swimmers with his positive attitude and desire to share pointers about efficient stroke technique.

 Coach Katherine Suyeyasu